 The sun in shining and the days are getting longer which can only mean Summer is just around the corner!
-If you live in the Midwest, typically from mid-April to mid-May is a great time to turn on your air conditioner and check the AC unit in preparation for the warmer weather ahead.
+If you live in the Midwest, typically from mid-April to mid-May is a great time to turn on your Schaumburg air conditioner and check the AC unit in preparation for the warmer weather ahead.

 Not sure when or how to turn on your air conditioner or need a reminder (since it’s been a good 6+ months)?
 Here are some steps on how to turn on and check your air conditioner to make sure it’s ready for summer!

 First, turn off your HVAC system at your thermostat by switching your thermostat from heat/cool to OFF.
 Once the thermostat is set to off, go outside to inspect your unit.
-Make sure there are no sticks, leafs or debris built up on or around your unit.
+Make sure there are no sticks, leaves or debris built up on or around your unit.
 Also, check between the fins of your AC to see if there is any built up debris.
 Clearing away any debris from your unit will help with airflow and ensure your AC unit is working efficiently.

 TIP: If you have a whole home humidifier, now is the time to change the setting from Winter to Summer!